 The existence of the Alumni Council both reflects and contributes to many of the innovations at the College-Institute.
 The chairperson of the Council represents the Council on the HUC-JIR Board of Governors.
 A representative of the Council served on the Presidential Search Committee.
 The Alumni Council participated in the discussions that led to the awarding of honorary doctorates as early as 1999 to alumni of the Schools of Education, Jewish Communal Service, and Sacred Music.
 For the first time, at graduation in 2006, meritorious alumni of the School of Graduate Studies were awarded a medallion in honor of their twenty-five years of service.

-In July 2003 the Council changed its name from the Alumni Council to the Council of Alumni Associations.
+In July 2003 the Council changed its name from the Alumni Council to the Alumni Leadership Council.
 Council members believed that this new name more accurately described its membership and purpose.
 The Council continues to be a place where all matters concerning alumni and their involvement in and connection to the College-Institute are discussed with follow up actions taken.

 Recent agenda items have included: representation on the Board of Governors for all Schools, continuing alumni education, the on-line alumni directory, alumni participation in recruitment of students, mentoring students and recent graduates, grant development, alumni development, communication, and the strategic planning process of the College-Institute.
 Meetings of the Council include sharing of "best practices." to encourage each Association to do what it can to best reach out to its members and encourage the involvement of all alumni.